< tap to go back to guide menu

 Employees wishing to increase their FTE may do so by requesting referrals and immediately beginning to work at a higher FTE as these referrals engage.
 Once the employee has worked the new FTE for three consecutive pay periods, and is meeting productivity targets, their FTE will be adjusted upward to the new desired FTE.

-Performance Problems and Competency-Based Pay
+Performance Problems

 Performance Interventions for More Serious Problems

-Similarly, if a problem arises that merits a performance intervention, a similar plan shall be developed.
+If a problem arises that merits a performance intervention, a similar plan shall be developed.
 The difference between a Performance Improvement and Performance Intervention Plan is the seriousness of the problem.
 Performance Interventions are typically problems that represent potential misconduct that unresolved may result in termination.
 Performance Interventions might include failure to achieve goals and objectives in a Performance Improvement Plan when the individual has received all necessary training, supports and resources to resolve the problem.

 Read more about Performance Improvement and Intervention Plans here: